go-delve/delve/Documentation/usage/dlv_debug.md

 dlv debug [package]
 ```

-You might have to hit `c` to start the process.
+You might have to hit `c` to start the service.

 ### Options inherited from parent commands